Nuclear disarmament and non-proliferation

 - We have undertaken a suite of projects to support international efforts to counter the threat posed by the DPRK’s nuclear and missile programs, including capacity building to help countries implement UN sanctions.

-- Global Affairs Canada has allocated $15M to support IAEA monitoring and verification of Iran’s compliance with nuclear obligations under the Joint Comprehensive Plan of Action.
+- Global Affairs Canada has contributed $17M to support IAEA monitoring and verification of Iran’s compliance with nuclear commitments under the Joint Comprehensive Plan of Action.

 - Global Affairs Canada has programmed over $77M to strengthen global capabilities to prevent, detect and respond to the illicit trafficking of nuclear and other radiological materials in various countries.